-Meg Farhall is a Calgary based actor, theatre maker and arts educator.
-She is excited to be Artistic Associate – Fund Development for Handsome Alice and is also currently working on the inVISIBLE project as a collaborator.
-She is a founder and ensemble cast member of The Late, Late Breakfast Show; a company committed to developing provocative and inclusive sketch comedy.
+Meg Farhall is a Calgary based actor, arts educator, and administrator.
+She was Artistic Director of Alberta High School of Fine Arts (2008-2009) and is Co-founder and ensemble cast member of The Late, Late Breakfast Show; a company committed to developing provocative and inclusive sketch comedy.

 Meg holds a Theatre Arts Diploma in Performance from Mount Royal College (2000), a BFA Acting degree (2002) and a B.Ed.
 Drama Education degree (2005) from The University of Lethbridge.

 Kate Newby is a Calgary based award-winning theatre maker whose work in new play development and the staging of contemporary plays has appeared on numerous stages across western Canada.

 As a festival producer, she has curated events and festivals for Beakerhead, the Canada Winter Games, the Canadian Arts Presenting Association (CAPACOA), Calgary 2012, and the Calgary International Children’s Festival.